-Other services consist of advertisements and software services and accounted for 4% of our net revenue in each of 2019 and 2020.
+Other services consist of advertisements and software services and accounted for 4% of our net revenue in each of 2019 and 2020 and 4% and 3% of our net revenue for the three months ended March 31, 2020 and 2021, respectively.
 Advertising revenue is generated when impression-based ads are displayed on our online marketplace on our sellers' behalf.
 Software services revenue consists of monthly and annual subscriptions sold through our Design Manager subsidiary allowing users, typically interior designers, to access our project management and accounting software.